Skip to main content

 2024 | Small Island Big Song

 Small Island Big Song were in residence with NC State LIVE for a week of events from April 8-12, 2024.
 This collective of Indigenous musicians come from island nations in the Pacific and Indian Oceans – Taiwan, Australia, Papua New Guinea, Madagascar, Mauritius, Easter Island (Chile) – where they are on the front lines of climate change.
-The Small Island Big Song musicians have come together with filmmakers, oceanographers, scientists, and artists across Raliegh to create a week of extraordinary events.
+The Small Island Big Song musicians have come together with filmmakers, oceanographers, scientists, and artists across Raleigh to create a week of extraordinary events.
 The residency came to a celebratory close with a concert by Small Island Big Song in Stewart Theatre.

 2023 | Daniel Bernard Roumain